karkman/StARe_map/README.md

 European AR map
 ===============

-Map of resistance profiles both in clinical isolates and waste waters.
-Clinical data taken from XX and waste water data is produced using qPCR in StARe project.
+Map of antibiotic use, clinical *E. coli* resistance profiles and antibiotc resistance genes detected in waste waters.
+Clinical data taken from ECDC and waste water data is produced using qPCR in StARe project published in Science Adcvances.
-All analyses can be seen [here](http://karkman.github.io/StARe_map).
+The actual analyses and maps can be seen [here](http://karkman.github.io/StARe_map).